← Back to Resources

 GroundControl is a cloud FAI platform built specifically for aerospace suppliers who want to generate error-free AS9102 packages fast, without turning quality engineers into document clerks.
 It combines drawing ballooning, high-accuracy characteristic extraction, centralized results capture, and one-click AS9102 exports in a single workflow.

-Where it really stands out is how it uses extraction + validation to reduce rework.
-Instead of giving you a blank Form 3 and a “good luck,” it tries to do the tedious parts automatically, then helps you verify what matters.
+Where it really stands out is how it uses extraction and validation to reduce rework.
+Instead of giving you a blank Form 3 and a "good luck," it tries to do the tedious parts automatically, then helps you verify what matters.

 Best for